Techposts/AmbiSense/README.md

 - Communicates with LD2410 radar sensor via UART
 - Controls WS2812B LED strips using the Adafruit NeoPixel library
 - Creates a Wi-Fi access point with a modern web interface for configuration
-- Settings persistence through ESP32's EEPROM
+- Settings persistence through ESP32's EEPROM with CRC validation
 - Real-time distance visualization in the web dashboard
+- Multiple animation modes with customizable parameters
+- WiFi management with mDNS support for easy access

 This project was created by Ravi Singh for TechPosts Media.
+Copyright © 2025 TechPosts Media.
+All rights reserved.